dharnesh13600/COMP47360-G1-Reseach_Practicum/README.md

 - **Cache Analytics**: Monitor cache hit rates and performance

 ### CI/CD Pipelines
-We use Jenkins to fully automate build, test, containerization and deploy steps for both frontend and backend services.
-The Docker images are created and stored in Google Artifact Registry(AR) and deployeed in Google Kubernetes Engine.
+- **We use Jenkins to fully automate build, test, containerization and deploy steps for both frontend and backend services.
+- **The Docker images are created and stored in Google Artifact Registry(AR) and deployeed in Google Kubernetes Engine.
+- **For the backend CICD we have used SonarQube for security testing and coverage.

 ## The Team